Generalized Connectivity Matrix Response Regression with Applications in Brain Connectivity Studies: Simulations

 \section{Simulations}

-We carry out intensive simulations to investigate the finite sample performance of our proposed method, and to compare with some competing solutions.
-We focus on the symmetric network throughout the simulations.
-In Section \ref{sec::model1}, we consider our own model \eqref{eqn::model}, under varying sample sizes, ranks, and sparsity levels.
-In Section \ref{sec::model2}, we consider a model from \citet{wang2017common}, where our model structure is not satisfied.
-In Sections \ref{sec::model3} and \ref{sec::model4}, we further consider a stochastic blockmodel \citep{Bickel2013}, and a network latent factor model \citep{hoff2009multiplicative}, both of which can be viewed as special cases of our model.
-We skip the network latent space model due to its similarity to the network latent factor model.
-In general, we have found our method performs competitively in all settings, even under potential model misspecification.
-In all simulations, we tune the rank $r$ and sparsity $s$ using the eBIC criterion, with $r$ from $\{1,2,\ldots,20\}$, and $s = s_0 n^2 p$, with $s_0$ from $10^{\{-3,-2.9,\ldots,0.1,0\}}$.
+We carry out experiments to investigate the finite-sample performance of our proposed method, and to compare with some competing solutions.
+We focus on the symmetric matrices throughout the simulations.
+We first consider our proposed model \eqref{eqn::model} and then the CISE model of \citet{wang2019common}, where our model structure is not satisfied.
+We further consider a stochastic blockmodel \citep{holland1983stochastic} and a latent factor model \citep{minhas2016inferential} (shown in the supplement).
+We have found our method performs competitively in all settings, even under potential model misspecification.
+In all simulations, we tune the rank $r$ and sparsity $s$ using the eBIC criterion.